notAryan10/NEUTRON_2CGPA/README.md

 - Customize the cursor effects in the settings
 - Adjust animation preferences in the configuration

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Gemini AI for the chatbot capabilities